poissonconsulting/poispkgs/README.md

 ## Usage

-To add package to poispkgs, add it to imports in DESCRIPTION, make sure you have the GitHub address in remotes for Poisson packages to ensure we have the developmental version.
-And add it to one or more categories in pkg-list.R.
+To add a package to poispkgs, add the package to the Imports section of the DESCRIPTION.
+For Poisson packages, add the GitHub address of the package to the remotes section of the DESCRIPTION.
+This will ensure that we’re using the developmental version.
+Also, add packages to one or more categories in `pkg-list.R`.

 ## Code of Conduct